wpsharks/s2member-kb/questions/2015/75-how-do-members-cancel-their-membership.md

 toc-enable: off
 ---

-Members can cancel their membership using a Billing Cancellation Form that you can generate for the Payment Gateway you're using (e.g., **s2Member → Stripe Pro-Forms → Stripe Billing Cancellation Forms**).
-When a subscribed member uses the form, their recurring subscription will be canceled and their account will be downgraded as per your Automatic EOT Behavior settings (**s2Member → Stripe Options → Automatic EOT Behavior**).
+Members can cancel their membership using a Billing Cancellation Form that you can generate for the Payment Gateway you're using (e.g., **Dashboard → s2Member → Stripe Pro-Forms → Stripe Billing Cancellation Forms**).
+When a subscribed member uses the form, their recurring subscription will be canceled and their account will be downgraded as per your Automatic EOT Behavior settings (**Dashboard → s2Member → Stripe Options → Automatic EOT Behavior**).

 Canceling a membership generally implies that access is revoked, whether that be access to their account entirely (i.e., preventing a member from logging in) or revoking access to specific content while still allowing access to the account (i.e., a member can login, but they can't access restricted content).
-What happens when a membership is canceled depends on your Automatic EOT Behavior settings (**s2Member → Stripe Options → Automatic EOT Behavior**).
+What happens when a membership is canceled depends on your Automatic EOT Behavior settings (**Dashboard → s2Member → Stripe Options → Automatic EOT Behavior**).

 We recommend that you always start protecting content with a **Level 1** restriction and that you reserve **Level 0 / Subscriber** for members who should not have any access to protected content.
 That way a member can be downgraded to **Level 0 / Subscriber** and keep their account, while simultaneously revoking their access to any content protected at **Level 1** or higher.